 For Owners, life-expectancy and long-term maintenance costs of the garage are important.
 Both post-tensioned cast-in-place concrete parking structures and precast parking structures have advantages and disadvantages.
 Regardless of the structural system, the use of good details with respect to drainage, proper reinforcing steel cover, the use of joints and appropriate sealants, concrete mix design, etc. is imperative.
 Post-tensioned concrete parking structures can be designed for extremely long life cycles with minimal maintenance and, if properly designed and constructed, are likely to have lower maintenance costs.
 Precast parking structures, while having high quality control for the individual precast components, have a propensity for leaking at the joints between members.
 High quality sealants are specified for use at all joints and should be maintained over the life of the structure.
 The monolithic nature of post-tensioned structures is also a plus for minimizing leaks.

-- TriStar Centennial Medical Center Parking Structure, Nashville, TN (8 levels, 2,800 cars)
+- TriStar Centennial Medical Center Parking Structure, Nashville, TN (8 levels, 2,800 cars, 1 million SF)

 - Grandview Medical Center Parking Garage, Birmingham, AL (1 million SF, 3,500 cars)

 - Nashville Zoo Parking Structure Vertical Expansion, Nashville, TN (added 1,000 cars for a total of 2,000)